 - Photography or stock photo sourcing

-- Pitching the article to digital or print publications
+- Article pitches to digital or print publications

 - Graphic design/document layout